Exploration Pathways

 PATHWAY 1: CULTURE & CONTEXT

 Majors in this category seek to understand the historical backgrounds and contemporary events of cultures and societal structures.
-Students who study in these areas like to expand their perspectives and stay up-to-date on current issues and policies.
+Students who study in these areas like to expand their perspectives and stay up to date on current issues and policies.
 Majors in this area develop students’ written and verbal communication skills, whether in English or another language, and involve reading, writing, editing, research, analysis, speaking, debate and persuasion.

 Holland Type: Social/Artistic